6Kmfi6HP/EDtunnel/README.md

 2. visit `https://edtunnel.pages.dev/sub/uuid your set` to get the subscribe content with `uuid your set` path.

-   note: `uuid your set` is the uuid you set in UUID enviroment or `wrangler.toml`, `_worker.js` file. when you set multiple uuid, you can will use `https://edtunnel.pages.dev/sub/uuid1` to get the subscribe content with `uuid1` path.(only support first uuid in multiple uuid set)
+   note: `uuid your set` is the uuid you set in UUID enviroment or `wrangler.toml`, `_worker.js` file. when you set multiple uuid, you can use `https://edtunnel.pages.dev/sub/uuid1` to get the subscribe content with `uuid1` path.(only support first uuid in multiple uuid set)

 3. visit `https://edtunnel.pages.dev/sub/uuid your set/?format=clash` to get the subscribe content with `uuid your set` path and `clash` format. content will return with base64 encode.